pastej/dbs/about.md

 title: About
 permalink: /about/
 ---
 Hi!
-My name is Sarab Shihab, I am an Industrial Designer based in Sweden.
+My name is Sarab Sundin, I am a Designer based in Uppsala, Sweden.

-I design everything for the home, with a focus on furniture.
-My style is clean and simple, I like to combine soft and hard shapes and materials.

-I finished my Industrial Design studies at the University of Gävle in 2018.
-Previously I have studied two years at the School of Architecture, Lund University.
-That’s where my interest in design first started growing.
-Architecture is still a big interest of mine, I hope to incorporate it in my work as an Industrial designer.
+I have a bachelor's degree in Industrial Design from the University of Gävle.

+I have always been interested in psychology and especially human behavior.
+During my many years in the service profession, I have accumulated a lot of experience of how people work.
+This is something that has increased my interest in the area even more.

+That's why I also chose to take a practical course, in which I work my way through the entire UX design process from research to a finished prototype.
+The purpose for me has been to gain better insight into UX design and also broaden my knowledge as a designer.

+I want to work with both industrial design and UX design and hope to be able to use my knowledge within these areas in my future job.

+I am now looking for an internship or junior position in industrial design or UX design.
+I feel confident that I will quickly be able to contribute a lot if I get the chance.